NAELA Journal Article Guidelines

 • It is a significant state or federal case that is of importance or interest to attorneys practicing elder and special needs law.

-• It will not be appealed further, either because it was decided by the highest appellate court or because the appeal period has ended.
+• The case will not be appealed further, either because it was decided by the highest appellate court or because the appeal period has ended.

 • It clarifies an issue or, in exceptional cases, muddles an issue that was thought to be eternally resolved.